Skip to main content

 CDC process (live changes)

-• Starts reading from the database’s transaction logs immediately
+• Reads transaction logs immediately

 1. When you first launch a pipeline